-This paper presents a new method for designing concrete linings of stilling basins against sudden uplift due to impact of turbulent flows.
-The method is valid for any type of turbulent flow provided that the turbulent pressures of that flow can be statistically described by means of pressure coefficients.
+The present paper illustrates a new method for designing concrete linings of stilling basins against sudden uplift by impact of turbulent flows.
+The method is valid for any type of turbulent flow environment provided that the turbulent pressures of that flow can be statistically described by means of pressure coefficients.